pacoispaco/coral/notes-taxonomy-representation.md

 *Image taken from the paper by Lars Svensson*.

 The proposed revision has not been accepted by all scientists and taxonomic experts.
-There even exists different opinions on the name of the genus to which the subalpine warblers belong.
+There even exist different opinions on the name of the genus to which the subalpine warblers belong.

 In the **[IOC World Bird List (v 7.3) by Gill, F & D Donsker (Eds)](http://www.worldbirdnames.org/ioc-lists/master-list-2/)**